 6. Lack of Empathy

 Lack of empathy is the inability to understand or share the feelings of others Leads to a lack of connection and increased conflicts among team members.
-Lack of empathy by managers lead to stress, personal biases, and lack of emotional intelligence.
+Lack of empathy by managers leads to stress, personal biases, and a lack of emotional intelligence.
 Absence of empathy result to conflicts by making employees feel misunderstood and undervalued leading to lower morale, decreased cooperation, and higher turnover.

 Encourage empathy through training on emotional intelligence and active listening.
-The research findings from Journal of Indonesian Economy and Business (2021) revealed that empathetic leadership has a direct and positive relationship with employees’ job satisfaction and has a direct and negative relationship with the intention to leave.
+The research findings from the Journal of Indonesian Economy and Business (2021) revealed that empathetic leadership has a direct and positive relationship with employees’ job satisfaction and has a direct and negative relationship with the intention to leave.
 Empathy Enhances team cohesion and reduces turnover, supporting long-term success.
 Leaders who lack empathy will be inconsistent in their policies and will create more of distant employees which affect the organizational success.

 7. Inconsistent Policies

 Inconsistent policies refer to rules and procedures that are not uniformly applied or enforced.
 Inconsistent policies create confusion and perceptions of unfairness among employees.
 Inconsistent policies are a result of management biases, lack of clear guidelines, and irregular enforcement.
 Inconsistent policies escalate conflicts by fostering a sense of injustice.
-It lead to decreased trust, lower morale, and increased grievances.
+It leads to decreased trust, lower morale, and increased grievances.

 8. Competition for Resources

 Competition for resources arises when employees vie for limited assets such as time, budget, or equipment.
 Competition for resources leads to rivalry and tension, disrupting team collaboration.
-Competition for resources causes budget cuts, resource allocation changes, project overlaps.
+Competition for resources causes budget cuts, resource allocation changes, and project overlaps.
 Competing for scarce resources escalate conflicts among team members.

 Competition for resources lead to increased stress, reduced cooperation, and project delays.
-Managers allocate resources fairly and transparently, as well as encourage resource-sharing to reduce these unhealthy competition.
-A study by Lisa Schwarz in Oracle Netsuite (2024), At the project level, resource allocation help balance workloads, redistributing tasks or adjusting resource allocations to ensure a fair distribution of work among team members to improve productivity, prevent burnout and provide new learning opportunities.
+Managers allocate resources fairly and transparently, as well as encourage resource-sharing to reduce this unhealthy competition.
+A study by Lisa Schwarz in Oracle Netsuite (2024), At the project level, resource allocation helps balance workloads, redistributing tasks or adjusting resource allocations to ensure a fair distribution of work among team members to improve productivity, prevent burnout and provide new learning opportunities.
 In order to reduce the effect of competition for resources, managers optimize resource utilization, supporting project success, and removing personal biases for organizational success.

 9. Personal Biases